 Practice your swing and let off some steam at the Tipperary driving range, or enjoy the scenic mountain views on the par 72 course.
 There’s a Men’s Club and a Ladies’ Club with daily green fees of €20 (or €15 if you’re with a member).
 Juniors are also welcome to play here, and there’s a bar and restaurant on site so you can enjoy some food and drink your game.

 The gorgeous Ashfield Garden, situated in nearby Glen of Aherlow is a must for anyone who takes an interesting in plants and flowers.
 The display is simply superb, with plants, trees, shrubs and perennials spread across a whole acre.
 From here, you can also enjoy views of the Galtee Mountains.

 If you love to gamble, keep an eye out for the events taking place at Tipperary Race Course.
 Ticket prices are very affordable and under 18s can usually go free.
 There are also a number of restaurant / party packages available if you’re travelling in a large group.

-If you’d like to start planning your visit to Tipperary, or if you have any questions, please do get in touch today.This entry was posted in Hidden Gems and tagged Ireland, ireland holiday, ireland inspiration, Tipperary .
+If you’d like to start planning your visit to Tipperary, or if you have any questions, please do get in touch today.This entry was posted in Hidden Gems and tagged Ireland, ireland inspiration, ireland vacation, Tipperary .